 Fines and penalties

-You can be fined up to £5,000 if you carry waste but you aren’t registered.
+You can be fined up to £5,000 if you carry waste but you are not registered.

-You can be fined £300 if you have an upper tier registration but can’t show your registration certificate or card when asked.
+You can be fined £300 if you have an upper tier registration but cannot show your registration certificate or card when asked.